runtimeverification/evm-semantics/VERIFICATION.md

 ```

 - `solc-to-k` will parse a Solidity contract and generate a helper K module.
--`--main-module` is used to set the name of the module.
+- `--main-module` is used to set the name of the module.

 The generated `erc20-bin-runtime.k` file contains K rules and productions for the contract’s bytecode, storage indexes for the state variables, and function selectors, among others.
 These rules are then used in the claims.
 As an example, the `#binRuntime(ERC20)` production, which is found in the `<program>` cell, will rewrite to `#parseByteStack (contractBytecode)`, parsing the hexadecimal string into a `ByteStack`.